-Boca Negra Canyon.
 Boca Negra Canyon is the most heavily visited area within the monument.
-It becomes very crowded on the narrow trails and because of the congestion dogs are not allowed.
-If you want to visit Boca Negra Canyon we suggest you leave your dog at home.
+It becomes very crowded on the narrow trails and because of the congestion pets are not allowed.
+If you want to visit Boca Negra Canyon we suggest you leave your pet at home.

 The National Park Service mission is to assure the protection of natural and cultural resources, and provide for the enjoyment of those resources in such a way that leaves them unimpaired for future generations.
 With over 24,000 petroglyphs and hundreds of historic resources, Petroglyph National Monument faces serious challenges.
 To meet these challenges, we ask all visitors to minimize their impacts on park resources and on other visitors.
 When dog owners cooperate with city and federal park regulations, the impact of their dogs is minimal.

 Many dogs chase and threaten wildlife.
 Your dog may scare birds or other wildlife away from nesting, feeding, and resting sites.
 The scent left behind by your dog can signal the presence of a predator to park wildlife, disrupting or altering their behavior.
-Digging may destroy an animal's home.
+Digging may destroy the burrow of a native species.
 Uncontrolled dogs can damage important rare native plants.

 Unleashed dogs and their excrement disturb visitors who come to enjoy the monument.
 Many people, especially children, are afraid of dogs, even friendly ones.
 Some fear being knocked over or bitten.
 Holes left behind by dogs can result in injury to park visitors.

 For the Safety of Your Dog

-It's the Law
+It is the Law

 Petroglyph National Monument thanks you for being a responsible dog owner.

 [Title 36, Volume 1, Parts 1 to 199]